 That's why we wrote this.
 The health of your eyes might seem beyond your control, a whim of genetics (and whether we managed to not look directly into the sun as a kid).

 The truth is that the power is within your sights—diet, lifestyle choices and good eye hygiene have a lot to do with preserving vision as we age.
-We asked top eye experts about the unexpected ways we might be damaging our vision every day.
+The Remedy asked top eye experts about the unexpected ways we might be damaging our vision every day.
 Here's what they said you should focus on.

 You're Getting Too Much Sun

 "Regardless of where we live or the time of year, sun overexposure is an ever-present danger to our eye health," says Trevor Elmquist, DO, a board-certified ophthalmologist and founder of Elmquist Eye Group in Florida.
 "We all know about the importance of sunscreen, but many don't consider the harmful effects of UV rays on our eyes."

 The Remedy Rx: "Make an effort to wear wide-brimmed hats, UV-blocking contact lenses and close-fitting, UV-blocking sunglasses to protect your eyes and prevent long-term damage," says Elmquist.
 When shopping for sunglasses, check the label, and only buy shades that block 99 percent of both UVA and UVB radiation.

 You're Not Eating An Anti-Inflammatory Diet